SSOT v3.7 · Construction Documentation

 Four rooms, four purposes, one acoustic standard

-Each room is a box-in-box construction on a floating floor with a 25mm perimeter isolation gap.
+Each production room is a box-in-box construction on a floating floor with a 25mm perimeter isolation gap.
 Walls rated STC 45-65.
 Every surface treated to hit its RT60 target.

 04 — The Engineering